antononcube/RakuForPrediction-book/Articles/Generating-documents-via-templates-and-LLMs.md

 Note that:
 - With `_` we can access the last evaluated result "Text::CodeProcessing", [AAp1].
+  - By the way, using `_` for last result access is:
+    - "Inspired" by Python's console
+    - "Inherited" from Brian Duggan's package ["Jupyter::Kernel"](https://raku.land/cpan:BDUGGAN/Jupyter::Kernel)
 - Again the results are placed in the result notebook "as is."

 The script relies on the assumptions that:
 - List items are numbered (because of the formulation of the LLM request.)
+  - See the splitting regex.
-- Very likely list items have a opening phrase in Markdown bold font spec.
+- Very likely list items have an opening phrase in Markdown bold font spec.

 ------